Death toll from Malaysia's floods rises to 47 | www.lokmattimes.com

 Death toll from Malaysia's floods rises to 47

-The number of people who died in the massive floods in Malaysia has risen to 47 as of Sunday, authorities said.
+Kuala Lumpur, Dec 27 The number of people who died in the massive floods in Malaysia has risen ...

-The number of people who died in the massive floods in Malaysia has risen to 47 as of Sunday, authorities said.
+Kuala Lumpur, Dec 27 The number of people who died in the massive floods in Malaysia has risen to 47, authorities said.

-Besides those confirmed dead, at least another five individuals have been reported missing, Inspector-General of Police Acryl Sani Abdullah Sani said in a statement.
+Besides those confirmed dead, at least another five individuals have been reported missing, Xinhua news agency reported citing a a statement by Inspector-General of Police Acryl Sani Abdullah Sani.

 The number of displaced people due to the floods in the country had dropped to some 32,934 in five states as of 10:00 p.m. local time Sunday, according to the data from the Malaysian social welfare department.